 MOD ARB/7/81

-60 9.2 Members should, where appropriate, encourage the parties to any special arrangements that are made pursuant to No. 58 to take into account relevant provisions of CCITT Recommendations.
+60 9.2 Member States should, where appropriate, encourage the parties to any special arrangements that are made pursuant to No. 9.1 above to take into account relevant provisions of Recommendations of the ITU.

 Reasons: This proposal is based on CWG/4A2/341.
 Retain this provision with slight improvement/update of its text.
 The proposal recognizes that the studies done under the ITU could act as reference or at least as starting point when entering into any special arrangements.